Vladimir Korotkov (tennis): Coaching career

-After finishing active playing career, Korotkov became a coach.
+After finishing his active playing career, Korotkov became a coach.
 He worked at several sports clubs between 1981 and 1996, including Moscow Tennis Academy in 1993–1994.

 Korotkov was nominated repeatedly for the spot at the Russian Tennis Hall of Fame, but every time lost, first to Sergei Likhachev, then to Teimuraz Kakulia and finally to Andrej Potanin.
 He was finally inducted in 2014.

+Death

+Korotkov died on 14 June 2025, at the age of 77.